BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic: Related Work

 \subsection{Batch Sampling Methods}

 The sampling-based planning method has two stages: sampling and searching stages.
 Methods like RRT and RRT* alternately perform the sampling stage and the searching stage.
 However, the random order of samples is inefficient and results in unnecessary computation.
 Inspired by the Fast Marching method, Janson \emph{et al.} proposes Fast Marching Tree (FMT*) \cite{janson2015fast}.
 FMT* takes a set of samples in the sampling stage and performs forward dynamic programming recursion in the searching stage.
 The searching tree of FMT* grows steadily outward and never checks the vertices in the closed set.
-FMT* achieves significant improvement when compared with RRT*.
-However, FMT* is not an anytime algorithm since it runs on a fixed topological abstraction and never updates it.
+FMT* achieves significant improvement compared with RRT*.
+However, FMT* is not an anytime algorithm since it runs on a fixed topological abstraction and never updates its samples.
 Batch Informed Trees (BIT*) \cite{gammell2015batch, gammell2020batch} takes a batch of samples in the informed space in each iteration, building an increasing dense approximation of the state space.
 Besides, BIT* uses priority queues to order the samples, and the priority queues are sorted concerning the potential to improve the current solution.
 Regionally accelerated BIT* \cite{choudhury2016regionally} extends BIT* with a local optimizer and improves the performance in difficult-to-sample planning problems, such as the problem of the narrow passage.
-Adaptively Informed Trees (AIT*) \cite{strub2020adaptively, strub2021ait} is developed based on BIT*, which utilizes a lazy-reverse tree to calculate the adaptively cost-to-go heuristic for the samples.
-AIT* addresses that the priority queue in BIT* is sorted according to the Euclidean distance, which is not a problem-specific heuristic.
+AIT* \cite{strub2020adaptively, strub2021ait} is developed based on BIT*, which utilizes a lazy-reverse tree to calculate the adaptively cost-to-go heuristic for the samples.
+AIT* addresses that the priority queue in BIT* is sorted without considering the specific planning problem.
 In each iteration, AIT* first takes a batch of samples and then builds the lazy-reverse tree to get the adaptively heuristic.
-The priority edge queue in AIT* is sorted with the adaptively heuristic.
+The priority edge queue in AIT* is sorted with the adaptive heuristic.
 The related branch in the lazy-reverse tree will be updated when the collision happens.